-The audit committee will at all times be composed exclusively of "independent directors," as defined for audit committee members under the NASDAQ Rules and the rules and regulations of the SEC, who are "financially literate," as defined under the NASDAQ Rules.
-The NASDAQ Rules define "financially literate" as being able to read and understand fundamental financial statements, including a company's balance sheet, income statement and cash flow statement.
-All members of our audit committee are financially literate.
-In addition, we are required to certify to NASDAQ that the committee has, and will continue to have, at least one member who has past employment experience in finance or accounting, requisite professional certification in accounting, or other comparable experience or background that results in the individual's financial sophistication (the "financial expert").
-Arthur Wong serves as the financial expert on the audit committee.
+The audit committee will at all times be composed exclusively of "independent directors," as defined for audit committee members under the NASDAQ listing standards and the rules and regulations of the SEC, who are "financially literate," as defined under NASDAQ's listing standards.
+NASDAQ's listing standards define "financially literate" as being able to read and understand fundamental financial statements, including a company's balance sheet, income statement and cash flow statement.
+In addition, we are required to certify to NASDAQ that the committee has, and will continue to have, at least one member who has past employment experience in finance or accounting, requisite professional certification in accounting, or other comparable experience or background that results in the individual's financial sophistication.

+Arthur Wong serves as a financial expert on the audit committee.